 Get that Fan Spinning the Right Way

 One of the most common mistakes people make during summer is forgetting to turn their ceiling fan to blow towards the floor.
 Most ceiling fans have a switch to reverse the direction which is designed to flow air upwards in winter (drawing cooler air upwards and pushing warmer air back down towards you) and back towards you in the summer.
 Make sure your fan blades spin in the direction to push air down onto you, leaving you feeling cooler during the night (this helps to evaporate sweat before it accumulates into droplets).
+If you are in a warm climate, it’s a common recommendation that your air-temperature be at least 74° for 3 hours prior to going to bed.

 Moisture be Gone!